Everyone has a place at the table in The Blind Kitchen!

 The Blind Kitchen ships practical adaptive cooking tools to blind and visually impaired cooks to assist with a safe, confident, and independent cooking experience in their own kitchens.
 We also provide blind-friendly tips and strategies for the many aspects related to cooking that do not involve a specific tool or kitchen equipment.

-Subscribers to The Blind Kitchen will receive four themed collections of blind-friendly tools and equipment shipped directly to their homes.
+These four themed collections of blind-friendly tools and equipment are available at a $50 discount when ordered all at the same time.
 All items are labeled in large print and braille.
-Members will have access to The Blind Kitchen Library, which contains short audio-described video tutorials to teach what each tool does, why it is adaptive for cooks with vision loss, instructions and demonstrations as to how to use each tool, and tips for storing and caring for them.
+Everyone has access to The Blind Kitchen Library, which contains short audio-described video tutorials to teach what each tool does, why it is adaptive for cooks with vision loss, instructions and demonstrations as to how to use each tool, and tips for storing and caring for them.
 All items are practical and do not require any specialized training or equipment to use.

 Each of these collections contains 15 to 20 tools specially curated for individuals who are blind and visually impaired.
 Watch The Collections Overview video for more details on each of the collections.